ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 Also account encoding never discussed, but assumption that they will take some time to be handled well.

 Assumption that Centauri `pallet-ibc` will not need (substantial) modification to use memo handler to route transfers.

+In theory some safe limited form of [swaps](https://github.com/osmosis-labs/osmosis/blob/main/cosmwasm/contracts/crosschain-swaps/src/msg.rs) also may be supported like that.

+We may omit retries and changed timeout implementation initially in Rust codebase to simplify things.